 Rocket Loans is a sister company of Rocket Mortgage by Quicken Loans, the largest mortgage lender in America.
 It’s headquartered in Detroit and strives to offer “the most simple, rocket fast personal loan process.”
 Essentially, it’s an online marketplace for unsecured loans made by Cross River Bank, for which Rocket Loans acts for the servicer.
 Rocket Loans is accredited by the Better Business Bureau (BBB), and holds an A+ rating as of May 2020.
+It's an option for those who need to borrow up to $45,000.
 Our detailed Rocket Loans personal loan review can help you decide if this lender is right for you.

 Same-day funding possible